 - 1. Read the relevant exercise directions - 2.
 Take a moment and think again whether the question makes sense and cannot be solved alone - 3.
 Questions about the checking procedures, grades, directories and files that were misplaced, etc. please send to the exercise checker.
-If all else fails, send an email to the course mailing list stating the question shortly and clearly and one of the course's staff will answer it.
-Such an email should be in plain English only and its subject field should be Software 1.
-Students are also welcomed to answer questions sent to the mailing list. - 4.
+If all else fails, post your question to the course forum on moodle stating the question shortly and clearly and one of the course's staff will answer it.
+Students are also welcomed to answer questions sent to the forum. - 4.
 Exercises should be read upon receiving them.
 Questions regarding the exercise should be submitted up to 5 days before the submission deadline, to allow sufficient time to answer.